Skip to main content

 ...

-Phase 4: Upgrade nodes
+Phase 4: Upgrade Nodes

-• post-drain job: upgrade OS and reboot.
+• post-drain job: Upgrades and reboots the operating system.

 $ kubectl get jobs -n harvester-system -l harvesterhci.io/upgradeComponent=node